atre/it-for-kids/docs/README.md

   - Analysis
     - Analysis as a must-have skill
-    - About analysis as a filter for data children receive on daily basis
+    - About analysis as a filter of data children receive on daily basis
     - About amount of information and how important to filter it not to loose focus

   - Concentration